DR Congo announces 'resurgence' of Ebola

 The last person declared recovered from Ebola in Equateur was on October 16.

-The return of Ebola in the country's northeast -- a region plagued by violence between armed groups -- comes as the vast African country is also fighting its own Covid-19 outbreak.
+The return of the virus in the country's northeast -- a region plagued by violence between armed groups -- comes as the vast African country is also fighting its own Covid-19 outbreak, with 681 deaths to date.

-It was also the second highest toll in the 44-year history of the disease, surpassed only by a three-country outbreak in West Africa from 2013-16 that killed 11,300 people.
+It was also the second highest toll in the 44-year history of the disease, surpassed only by the three-country West African outbreak in 2013-16.

 Ebola haemorrhagic fever was first identified in 1976 after scientists probed a string of unexplained deaths in what is now northern DRC.